As you learned in links, the <a>

 }

-Screen readers will not "see" them, which is best practice: separators between breadcrumb links should be hidden from screen readers.
-They must also have enough contrast against their background, the same as regular text.
+Screen readers don't "see" these icons, which is best practice.
+The separators between breadcrumb links should be hidden from screen readers.
+They must also have enough contrast against their background, the same as any other text and visual element on the page.

-This version uses an unordered list and list items.
-An ordered list is preferable as ordered list items are enumerated.
-Also it is a list: role="list" was added back in because some CSS display property values remove the semantics from some elements.
+was added because some CSS display property values remove the semantics from some elements.

-Generally, the link to the home page in a breadcrumb should read "home" rather than be the site logo with the name of the site as the label.
-But as the breadcrumb is at the top of the document and is the only occurrence of the logo on the page, it makes sense as to why this anti-pattern was used.
+Generally, the link to the home page in a breadcrumb should read "home" rather than the site name or the site logo.
+As the breadcrumb is at the top of the document, it makes sense as to why this anti-pattern was used.

 Current page